 Next we see Steven and Gersten Haywood nestled up together against a huge tree.
 My interest was sparked in the choice of shirt Gersten wears.
 Burgundy in colour, much like the dress Naido wore in the purple place and also what the French Woman wore whilst being entertained by Gordon Cole.
 If she was indeed a ‘key’ like Lil the Dancer then that dress/colour is a clue for sure.

 Steven and Gersten have a conversation, difficult to decipher because Steven is so high he doesn’t really make sense.
 It appears that Steven thinks he has done something, possibly to Becky but Gersten tells him he’s wrong and Becky did it.
 That Becky has given him something and he’s really stoned.
 Steven takes out a handgun, and starts loading it, Gersten begs him not to.
 He asks her if she’s coming with him, and she tells him no and that he’s not going either.
 He tells her he’s going to end it.
 He asks if he will be with God?
-Or with the rhinocerous? or the lightning bottle?
+Or with the rhinoceros? or the lightning bottle?
 Or will he be completely turquoise.
 Yes, Sparkle is some heavy stuff.
-It’s interesting to note that those under its influence seem to mention animals, zebras, penguins, now a rhinocerous.
+It’s interesting to note that those under its influence seem to mention animals; zebras, penguins, now a rhinoceros.

 Cyril Pons stumbles across the pair and Gersten runs away in fear to the other side of the tree.
 Cyril keeps his distance and flees.
 Gersten has left Steven by himself, and we hear a single gun shot ring out.
 This appears to be the end of Steven.
 We don’t know exactly when this is, we know that Becky has said he’s been missing for two days, but did this happen before or after she shot through Gerstens apartment door?
 Is Becky ok?
 For the love of Shelly and Bobby we hope so.